smartcontractkit/chainlink-automation/docs/LOG_TRIGGERS.md

-# EVM Log Events
+# EVM Log Triggers

-This document describes the design for evm log triggers components.
+This document describes the architecture and design of EVM log triggers.

 <br />